If your child experiences anxiety or is unable to cooperate for needed dental work, they can benefit from sedation dentistry.

 If you have a child with special needs who are unable to cooperate for dental care, we are here to help you and your loved one here at The Dental Anesthesia Center.
 Developmentally disabilities, special needs, and medically compromised individuals suffer from an array of dental problems just like everyone else!
 From dental abscesses to throbbing pain, cavities and gum disease; everyone requires individual attention and dental care.

-When you and your child come in for your appointment, Dr. Hoffmann, Dr. Thoms, or Dr. Daugherty will decide which option is the best for your child depending on their anxiety level and cooperation.
+When you and your child come in for your appointment, Dr. Hoffmann, Dr. Thoms, or Dr. Behl will decide which option is the best for your child depending on their anxiety level and cooperation.

 Pediatric Dentist St. Louis